rueedlinger/machine-learning-snippets/notebooks/supervised/text_classification/text_classification.md

     English sample:
     ------------------
-    presence of the Ghost of Christmas Yet To Come said Scrooge The Spirit answered not but pointed onward with its
+    of this because the Christmas Holidays appeared to be condensed into the space of time they passed together It was
     ------------------